aces/Loris/README.md

 It is recommended to do a backup of the Database before upgrading the database schemas.
 If you have installed a previous version of LORIS, you can upgrade LORIS to the latest in the following ways:

-1. Using Git command checkout to the latest version of Loris.
+1. Using Git command checkout the latest version of Loris.
  ```bash
  git checkout <loris-repo>/<loris-branch>
  ```